 Modern cataract surgery is typically so fast and painless that it’s truly amazing.
+Complications are not very common.
 It’s easier than a routine trip to the dentist’s office.
 Of course, some patients have complex cases, but these are almost always known ahead of time.
 For routine cataract surgery, your procedure will take less than 15 minutes, and you’ll be kept very comfortable.

 In this article, we’ll discuss some of the things to know about managing your anxiety and expectations for what the day of surgery will be like.